-INSPECTION CRITERIA: MAINTENANCE CRITERIA: Plow trucks are used after a snow event greater than 3-4 inches in accumulation referred to as a "Plow Out" to clear the roadways.
-Plow trucks may also be used to clear main arterial roads at any accumulation or during a snow event to help maintain traffic movement in the city.
-Snow is plowed from the road and pushed onto the adjacent ROW.
-Accumulated snow is removed from the ROW via blowers, loaders and contracted haul trucks and taken to designated snow disposal sites (see Snow Disposal Site Maintenance SOP).
-2. Loaders and blowers remove accumulated snow in ROW when storage is INSPECTION SCHEDULE: MAINTENANCE SCHEDULE: "Plow Outs" are declared by the Director of Street Maintenance.
-Plows may be also be used to clear main roads (non-residential) during snow events of any accumulation as directed by the Street Maintenance Director During a declared "Plow Out" all ARDSA serviced roads must be cleared within 72 hours of the declaration.
+- Plow trucks are used after a snow event greater than 3-4 inches in accumulation referred to as a "Plow Out" to clear the roadways.
+Plow trucks may also be used to clear main arterial roads at any accumulation or during a snow event to help maintain traffic movement in the city. - 2.
+Loaders and blowers remove accumulated snow in ROW when storage is no longer available.

+"Plow Outs" are declared by the Director of Street Maintenance.

+Plows may be also be used to clear main roads (non-residential) during snow events of any accumulation as directed by the Street Maintenance Director.